accessibility-luxembourg/accessibilite.public.lu/content/de/raweb1/obligations.md

 It is possible to use another test method, subject to three conditions:

-- ensure that the test method used can be communicated on request to a user or an administration ;
+- ensure that the test method used can be communicated on request to a user or an administration;
 - produce an explicit table of correspondence between the criteria and tests and the chosen reference standard;
 - indicate this in the accessibility statement.